AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/magento.md

 For the client-side components, which are build using [React](https://reactjs.org/), the [Apollo Client](https://www.apollographql.com/docs/react/) is used.

-## Enable Features that Require Authentication (Optional) {#staging}
+## Enable features that require authentication (Optional) {#feature-authentication}

 >[!NOTE]
 >
 >This feature is only available with Adobe Commerce Enterprise or Cloud Edition.

-1. Login to Magento and create an integration token.
+1. Login to Adobe Commerce (Magento) and create an integration token.
 See [Token-based authentication](https://devdocs.magento.com/guides/v2.4/get-started/authentication/gs-authentication-token.html#integration-tokens) for details.
 Make sure the integration token has *only* access to `Content -> Staging` resources.
 Copy the `Access Token` value.

 1. Set the `COMMERCE_AUTH_HEADER` secret variable in Cloud Manager: